seahorn/clam/README.md

    option `--crab-singleton-aliases` is enabled then Crab-Llvm translates global singleton heaplets to scalar variables.

-- Crab-llvm can resolve indirect calls by enabling option `--crab-devirt`.
+- Crab-llvm can resolve indirect calls by enabling option `--devirt-functions`.

 - By default, all the analyses are run in an intra-procedural manner.
 Enable the option `--crab-inter` to run the inter-procedural